Past Mentors

 Marquise Vilsón is an actor, activist and man with trans experience.
 He made his feature film debut as Leon in Peter Hedges’ Ben is Back opposite Lucas Hedges.
 Recent projects include The Kitchen, starring Melissa McCarthy and Tiffany Haddish, NBC’s The Blacklist, and Netflix’s Tales of the City.
 Marquise is currently shooting a series regular role on the CW series Tom Swift.
 Marquise is a long-standing member and participant of the underground ballroom scene.
 Currently as a member of the House of Balenciaga, in 2018 he received the Octavia St. Laurent Trans Activist Award, the Masquerade Blue Print Award and was acknowledged as a Transman ICON, one of the few Transmen to have had such an impact in and outside of the ballroom community.

-MJ BASSETT
+MJ Bassett

 Director, Altered Carbon